Salingo/RPM-Net/README.md

 We introduce RPM-Net, a deep learning-based approach which simultaneously infers movable parts and hallucinates their motions from a single, un-segmented, and possibly partial, 3D point cloud shape.
 RPM-Net is a novel Recurrent Neural Network (RNN), composed of an encoder-decoder pair with interleaved Long Short-Term Memory (LSTM) components, which together predict a temporal sequence ofpointwise displacements for the input point cloud.
 At the same time, the displacements allow the network to learn movable parts, resulting in a motion-based shape segmentation.

-For more details, please refer to our [paper](http://vcc.szu.edu.cn/file/upload_file//image/research/att201911071109/RPM-Net_reduced.pdf).
+For more details, please refer to our [project page](https://vcc.tech/research/2019/RPMNet).

 ![network](./doc/network.png)